-Responsibility And Procedures
+Responsibility and Procedures

-Parent support and cooperation is asked regarding bus/van rules and guidelines.
+Parent support and cooperation are asked regarding Transportation Expectations.
 The safety of all children is our primary concern.
-The bus/van ride is an extension of the classroom and thereby requires the same acceptable behavior as is required in the school and classroom.
+Omaha Public Schools Transportation is an extension of the classroom and thereby requires the same acceptable behavior as is required in the school and classroom.
 The provision for transportation is a privilege offered and may be withdrawn if the student's misconduct warrants such action.
+Parents will need to assume the responsibility of transporting their student to school if the student is removed from Omaha Public Schools Transportation for a period of time.